salman-accuknox/trufflehog-testing/README.md

 #trufflehog-testing

-This is for ci/cd pipeline secret scanning
+This is for ci/cd pipeline secret scanning.
+You can see findings on AccuKnox.